 The Museum is open to the Public, General Admission is $15; for children 11 yrs and under, admission is $6; ages 4 and under are FREE! (excludes special events).
 FREE Living History Flying Day Admission for Planes of Fame Members!
 Click here to become a Member!

 Click here to get a coupon for $2.00 off one adult admission for this event! (when available)

-Gary holds a Bachelors’ of Arts Degree in Philosophy from California State University, Los Angeles, and a Master’s Degree in Public Administration / Certification in Non-profit Management from George Mason University (GMU), Fairfax, Virginia.
-Powers is also President for the Vienna-Tysons Regional Chamber of Commerce. (more details to come)
+Gary holds a Bachelor of Arts Degree in Philosophy from California State University, Los Angeles, and a Master’s Degree in Public Administration / Certification in Non-profit Management from George Mason University (GMU), Fairfax, Virginia.
+He graduated in 2019 with his Master’s Degree in U.S. History from Adams State University, Alamosa, CO.